Join our Lenten Campaign 2024.

-Today (June 13) is the feast of Saint Anthony of Padua, a Franciscan priest, who was famous for his preaching during the 13th century.
+St. Anthony of Padua was a Franciscan priest who was famous for his preaching during the 13th century.
 However, he is more popularly known for his intercession when an item has been lost.
 He is often invoked with the prayer, “Tony, Tony, come around, something’s lost and can’t be found.”

 He is the author of numerous sermons, many of which have been preserved through the centuries.
 Because of his teachings and example, Saint Anthony was declared a Doctor of the Church in 1946.

-To help us appreciate the life of Saint Anthony (and not invoke him only when we lose our car keys) here are ten inspiring quotes from a true disciple of Saint Francis:
+To help us appreciate the life of St. Anthony (and not invoke him only when we lose our car keys) here are ten inspiring quotes from a true disciple of Saint Francis:

 1) “Actions speak louder than words; let your words teach and your actions speak.”

 2) “Earthly riches are like the reed.
 Its roots are sunk in the swamp, and its exterior is fair to behold; but inside it is hollow.
 If a man leans on such a reed, it will snap off and pierce his soul.”

 3) “Attribute to God every good that you have received.
 If you take credit for something that does not belong to you, you will be guilty of theft.”

 4) “Solicitude for material things distracts the soul and divides it.
 The devil seizes the divided soul and drags it to hell.” **